pa11y/pa11y/README.md

 ### `rootElement` (element)

 The root element for testing a subset of the page opposed to the full document.

 ```js
 pa11y('http://example.com/', {
     rootElement: '#main'
 });
 ```
 Defaults to `null`, meaning the full document will be tested.
+If the specified root element isn't found, the full document will be tested.

 ### `rules` (array)